pr0secutor/manufac-assignment/README.md

 # Indian Agriculture Data Visualization

 This project visualizes agricultural data in India through a bar chart and a table.
-It fetches data from a local JSON file, processes it, and displays the results in a table and bar chart format.
+It uses data from a local JSON file made available by National Data and Analytics Platform(NITI Aayog), processes it, and displays the results in a table and bar chart format.
 The chart shows the average yield of various crops, and the table provides the maximum and minimum crop productions by year.

 ## Prerequisites